artdiniz/dotfiles/README.md

 # artdiniz dotfiles

-# terminal-config
+# config_terminal

-All files in `terminal-config` folder are sourced when opening any Terminal App.
+All files in `config_terminal` folder are sourced when opening any Terminal App.

 Files that should be sourced only in a specific shell (bash, zsh, etc) should have the shell name as the file extension: